This post contains affiliate links, to find out more information, please read my affiliate disclosure

 The Stance E +2 is Giant’s entry level full suspension electric mountain bike, and for just shy of £3000, you actually get a capable off-road machine, with little compromise on specification.

-With the exception of the Voodoo Zobop E-Shimano, I would go as far as to say it is one of the best value e-MTB’s in its class.
+With the exception of the Decathlon e-Stilus, I would go as far as to say it is one of the best value e-MTB’s in its class.

 Yamaha are an amazing company with a long history of fine engineering.
 Their tuning fork logo, pays homage to the companies early roots building the finest Piano’s.
 More recently they have produced some of the best and fastest production motorcycles in the world.